-U.S. Transfer Processing Request Form
+S. Transfer Processing Request Form

 Residents applying for a transfer will submit a Transfer Request Form to their Property Manager stating the reason for any resident-initiated transfer request.
 These forms will be available in the Management Office.
-Forms are not to be submitted for possible future events, such as birththe birth of a child or the potential addition of a live-in aide.
+Forms are not to be submitted for possible future events, such as the birth of a child or the potential addition of a live-in aide.
 The Transfer Request Form will also be used to document requests initiated by the RRHA.

-- 1. The Property Manager or their designee will evaluate the request once all proper verification has been obtained to determine if a transfer is approvable. - If the interview/verification process reveals that there is a lease-related problem at the family's present site, and RRHA may refuse the transfer request based on the family's good standing, the transfer will not be approved.
+- 1. The Property Manager or their designee will evaluate the request once all proper verification has been obtained to determine if a transfer is approvable. - 2.
+If the interview/verification process reveals that there is a lease-related problem at the family's present site, and RRHA may refuse the transfer request based on the family's good standing, the transfer will not be approved. - All transfer requests must be forwarded to the appropriate department in a timely manner with the appropriate documentation attached.
+This will assure proper placement on the transfer list.